Pulmonic Valvular Stenosis

 Patient Education

-Patients and parents of those with mild pulmonic valvular stenosis should be reassured that this condition is not related to, or associated with, coronary artery disease, or sudden death.
-There is a mild association with benign dysrhythmia.[4, 9]
+Patients and parents of those with mild PVS should be reassured that this condition is not related to, or associated with, coronary artery disease or sudden death.
+There is a mild association with benign dysrhythmia.[8, 7]

-If the patient is asymptomatic with mild pulmonic valvular stenosis, annual screening examination and ECG should be scheduled.
-Follow up every 3-5 years may be initiated if subsequent evaluations show no change.[6]
+If the patient is asymptomatic with mild pulmonic valvular stenosis, an annual screening examination and ECG should be scheduled.
+Follow up every 3-5 years may be initiated if subsequent evaluations show no change.[11]
+Recent European Society of Cardiology (ESC) guidelines recommend that all patients, regardless of disease severity, should be seen by a specialist at least once in their lifetime.
+Mild disease can be followed routinely by a generalist or by a general cardiologist.[22]

 History